shhskibksib/isf-dp-cs.github.io/content/Pseudocode/unit00/labs/04_collections/_index.md

 T3
 ```

-{{< code-action Now add in a variable to keep track of the hour.
-Output the hour along with the typhoon signal.>}}
+{{< code-action "Now add in a variable to keep track of the hour.
+Output the hour along with the typhoon signal." >}}

 ```shell
 Hour 1 T3